DePuy Orthopaedics Hip Replacements

 While products in the current Pinnacle line are generally considered safe, there were serious issues with metal-on-metal components.
 The FDA approved the cup liner used in the Pinnacle metal-on-metal components based on a nearly identical DePuy product that had already been approved: the Ultima Metal-On-Metal Acetabular Cup.

-A 2010 study published in the Journal of Bone and Joint Surgery revealed that the Ultima metal liner failed in 14% of patients.
+A 2010 study published in the Journal of Bone and Joint Surgery revealed that the Ultima metal liner failed in 14% of patients, highlighting the limitations of metal-on-metal designs.
 During revision surgery, doctors found several unexpected complications, such as cloudy fluid in pockets in the hip, severe necrosis (tissue death) and ruptured tendons.

 Both the Pinnacle and Ultima metal liners caused friction between the cup and the ball-shaped replacement head of the thigh bone.
 This could cause the device to prematurely erode and release metal ions that cause a type of metal poisoning called metallosis.